Apartments sold and rented - Globes

 Tel Aviv and central region

-Tel Aviv: A 120-sq.m., five-room, third floor apartment with an elevator and parking on Burla St. in the Lamed neighborhood in the north of the city was leased for NIS 7,200 per month (RE-MAX - Ocean).
+Tel Aviv: A 120-sq.m. four-room, sixth floor apartment with an elevator and parking on Pinchas St. in the Old North was leased for NIS 10,000 per month (RE-MAX - Ocean).

-Netanya: A 160-sq.m. five-room, sixth and seventh floor duplex apartment with a 40-sq.m. balcony, elevator and two parking spaces on Hagila St. in the west of the city was leased for NIS 7,000 (Anglo-Saxon).
+Netanya: A 73-sq.m., two-room, second floor apartment with no elevator and no parking on Jabotinsky St. in the west of the city was leased for NIS 3,500 per month (Anglo-Saxon).

 © Copyright of Globes Publisher Itonut (1983) Ltd. 2018